-6.1 Cropping videos
+6.1 Cutting videos

-There are several ways to cut or crop your video.
-Although the original file will never be edited or changed.
-The editing will always be determined live in your project without changing the original video.
+First insert one or more videos into your project as described in the Insert videos to chapter.
+You now have various options for shortening or cutting your videos.
+The original file is never edited or changed.
+The editing is always calculated live in your project without changing the original video.